National Paralysis Resource Center

-The mission of the Paralysis Resource Center (PRC) operated by the Christopher & Dana Reeve Foundation is to improve the quality of life for people living with paralysis through grants, information, and advocacy.
-The PRC provides comprehensive information for people living with spinal cord injury, paralysis, and mobility-related disabilities and their families.
-Resources include information and referral by phone and email in multiple languages including English and Spanish; a peer and family support mentoring program; a military and veterans program; multicultural outreach services; free lending library; quality of life grants; and a national website.
+The mission of the national Paralysis Resource Center (PRC) operated by the Christopher & Dana Reeve Foundation is to improve the quality of life for people living with paralysis through grants, information, and advocacy.
+The PRC provides comprehensive information and navigation for people living with spinal cord injury, paralysis, and mobility-related disabilities and their families.
+Resources include information and referral by phone and email in multiple languages (including Spanish); a peer and family support mentoring program; a military and veterans program; multicultural and underserved populations outreach services; quality of life grants; and a national website with an online community.